 A PWC research on surveying companies, states that linking priorities to decisions is a hurdle that few companies can get past.
 According to the survey, executives report that “their biggest challenges are (a) allocating resources in a way that really supports the strategy (56%) and (b) ensuring that day-to-day decisions are in line with the strategy (55%)”.
-On top of it, if this processes present a cause of continual delay within technology field with innovation at its heart beat, the price of remaining the same can eliminate an organization from the game completely.
+On top of it, if these processes present a cause of continual delay within the technology field with innovation at its heartbeat, the price of remaining the same can eliminate an organization from the game completely.

 Susan Athey, a Stanford Graduate School of Business economics professor explains that more companies are collecting and analyzing data as a way to stay competitive and innovative.
 It’s been shown that when companies inject data and analytics deep into their operations, they can boost productivity and profit that is 5% to 6% higher than the competition.

-First, your analytical landscape can be charged towards the phenomenon that has revolutionized the technology industry for the last few years called “data driven”.
-As a first step modernizing your data warehouse where the architecture sustains constantly evolving data, provides the flexibility and scalability to rapidly meet ever changing demands in the industry’ s ever changing landscape.
-This can be performed easily with several technologies such as Apache Spark, Apache Cassandra, HBase, HIVE, Impala to name a few.
+First, your analytical landscape can be charged toward the phenomenon that has revolutionized the technology industry for the last few years called “data-driven”.
+As a first step modernizing your data warehouse where the architecture sustains constantly evolving data, provides the flexibility and scalability to rapidly meet ever-changing demands in the industry s ever-changing landscape.
+This can be performed easily with several technologies such as Apache Spark, Apache Cassandra, HBase, HIVE, and Impala to name a few.

-Taking in consideration the possibility of analyzing real time will give you the most agile ability to act upon decisions.
-Examples of subject areas that would benefit from this capabilities would be predicting inventory levels, store traffic, market basket patterns, monitor sales etc..
+Taking in consideration the possibility of analyzing real-time will give you the most agile ability to act upon decisions.
+Examples of subject areas that would benefit from these capabilities would be predicting inventory levels, store traffic, market basket patterns, monitoring sales, etc..

-As an example, for the financial sector performing in transaction fraud analytics is a priority, reveling the capacity to predict behavior and identify whether or not a fraudulent transaction..
-DataFactZ Solutions using Apache Spark on IBM mainframe brings precise solutions for this industries’ priorities using advanced machine learning methodologies.
+As an example, for the financial sector performing in transaction fraud analytics is a priority, revealing the capacity to predict behavior and identify whether or not a fraudulent transaction..
+DataFactZ Solutions using Apache Spark on IBM mainframe brings precise solutions for this industry’s priorities using advanced machine learning methodologies.

-As we speak, there are many reoccurring events and workshops that offer a discovery of a variety of methodologies for getting value out of data, improve business performance, catch the wave with their competitors, improve and become relevant and cost efficient way as well as stay abreast of the market.
-One of this events is Wayne State University Big Data Symposium, hosted with a vision of closing the gap between the talents of academia and emerging in business industries thus creating a synergies that “will form the foundation for a new wave of innovation and growth”.
+As we speak, there are many reoccurring events and workshops that offer a discovery of a variety of methodologies for getting value out of data, improving business performance, catching the wave with their competitors, improving and becoming relevant and cost-efficient ways as well as staying abreast of the market.
+One of these events is the Wayne State University Big Data Symposium, hosted with a vision of closing the gap between the talents of academia and emerging business industries thus creating a synergy that “will form the foundation for a new wave of innovation and growth”.

 DataFactZ has a strong presence in this community, proven to maintain itself abreast of the culminant shifts in the data analytics market the company has developed a pragmatic and interdisciplinary approach, which has evolved over the decades, proactively continuing to have an eye for emerging demand, incorporating a holistic ecosystem of technologies partners and define efficient methodologies applicable to a variety of industries: https://vimeo.com/118924720?from=outro-embed

-And that fruition is reflected in the ongoing effort of ‘demystify analytics’- as the symposium leaders call it, bringing a clarity in the performance of analytics, next generation tools, technologies, and processes.
-And one example, part of the ‘ next generation ‘ category was mentioned by the CTO of Loven Systems (host company of Michigan Spark User Group), Dr. Satyendra Rana where he demonstrated that the data driven approach (“naïve analytics”) will soon be challenged by another path of excellence through quantification, reflection and adaption by cognitive analytics revealing the ‘opportunity approach’.
+And that fruition is reflected in the ongoing effort of ‘demystifying analytics’- as the symposium leaders call it, bringing clarity to the performance of analytics, next-generation tools, technologies, and processes.
+And one example, part of the ‘ next generation ‘ category was mentioned by the CTO of Loven Systems (host company of Michigan Spark User Group), Dr. Satyendra Rana where he demonstrated that the data-driven approach (“naïve analytics”) will soon be challenged by another path of excellence through quantification, reflection and adaption by cognitive analytics revealing the ‘opportunity approach’.